Recent Graduate Information

 Activities and Recreation Center (ARC) Membership

-This year, graduates will be offered a free extension of their ARC membership lasting through the end of July.
+This year, graduates will be offered a free extension of their ARC membership lasting through the end of Summer.
 For students continuing in the fall, if you wish to use the ARC facility over the summer you will need to purchase a summer membership.

 If you plan to stay in Davis or are doing your Bar study at King Hall, you may need to purchase a temporary parking pass if your student parking pass expires at the end of the term.
 You should visit the TAPS page for information.